Fair Use Under the Copyright Law Defined

 If you notice that someone else copied your original content that falls under the DMCA protection and it cannot fly under the fair use doctrine, you don’t have to start a lawsuit right away.
 Let your starting point be a good DMCA takedown notice created by DoNotPay!

-Takedown notices need to include specific information, and researching the necessary legal vocabulary will take too much of your time.
+Takedown notices need to include specific information, and researching the necessary vocabulary will take too much of your time.
 Using DoNotPay to create an efficient and well-written notice will take only several minutes:

 1. Set up your DoNotPay account in a that you usually use